 Aortic valve replacement (AVR) is the standard treatment for patients with aortic stenosis.
 Because AVR is an invasive surgical procedure and many patients are at high risk for surgery, or are altogether ineligible for surgery, TAVR provides a new option for many patients.

 How Does TAVR Work?

-The Evolut R System from Medtronic is approved for patients with severe aortic stenosis who are at high or extreme risk for surgery.
-It is the first and only recapturable and repositionable device available in the U.S. The CoreValve heart valve is made from pig heart tissue.
+The CoreValve® Evolut POR+™ System is approved for patients with severe aortic stenosis who are at high or extreme risk for surgery and is the next generation of the Evolut R System.
+The CoreValve® Evolut POR+™ System heart valve is made from pig heart tissue.
 It is designed to work like your own heart valve.

 The SAPIEN 3 Transcatheter heart valve is a balloon-expandable heart valve that will replace your diseased aortic valve.
 It is made of a metal frame, three tissue leaflets (made from cow heart tissue) with a fabric skirt.
 This valve can be implanted in both intermediate and high-risk patients.

 These devices are usually inserted through an artery in the leg and then guided through the arteries into the heart.
-TAVR can also be performed through an artery in the arm or directly through the aorta.
+TAVR can also be performed through alternative accesses.
 The device then expands and takes over the original valve’s function to allow oxygen-rich blood to flow efficiently out of the heart.